 Sitting on an ornamental window ledge in Prague, an orange cat awakens from a nap.

-In a black and white image, bordered in a simple silver frame on my piano, she is seated behind the wheel of a classic roadster.
-Coyly sporting a riding cap, cream-colored driving gloves, and her trademark smile is a woman who not only taught me arpeggios, flats and sharps, but about life, its remarkable coincidences and values that we should hold dear.
+In a black and white image, bordered by a simple silver frame on my piano, she is seated behind the wheel of a classic roadster.
+Coyly sporting a riding cap, cream-colored driving gloves, and her trademark smile is a woman who not only taught me about arpeggios, flats, and sharps, but also about life, itsContinue reading “Lessons From Erna: Remembering a Talented Musician, Teacher, and Friend”